Multiplicity dependence of charged-particle intra-jet properties in pp collisions at $\sqrt{s}$ = 13 TeV: Results

 The comparisons of $\xi^{\rm ch}$ distributions with PYTHIA\,8 predictions are shown in Fig.~\ref{FKsiUESubFinalAllPt_AllR_MCbyData_MBandMB}.
-It can be seen that PYTHIA\,8 qualitatively reproduces the data for both MB and HM events, similarly to what is found for the $z^{\rm ch}$ distributions.
+The width of the $\xi^{\rm ch}$ distributions predicted by PYTHIA\,8 is slightly smaller compared to data, whereas PYTHIA\,8 fails to reproduce the peak position of the $\xi^{\rm ch}$ distributions in data.
+This results in a non-flat shape in the MC-data ratios for both MB and HM events.
 Figure~\ref{FKsiUESubFinalAllPt_AllR_HMbyMB} shows the ratio of $\xi^{\rm ch}$ distributions between HM and MB events for three jet-\pt ranges, 10--20 GeV/$c$ (top), 30--40 GeV/$c$ (middle), and 60--80 GeV/$c$ (bottom) and for three jet $R$ = 0.2 (left), 0.3 (middle), and 0.4 (right).
 A clear suppression of $\xi^{\rm ch}$ distribution at low-$\xi^{\rm ch}$ values is observed in HM events compared to MB events in the lowest (10--20 GeV/$c$) jet-\pt interval for $R$ = 0.4.
 The amount of this suppression gets reduced with decreasing jet $R$ at a fixed jet \pt and decreases with increasing jet \pt at a given jet radius.
 These observations are complementary to the results as a function of $z^{\rm ch}$ reported above and the trends are well reproduced by PYTHIA\,8.